 Honored to be a part of First Night Winchester (Virginia) this year.
 The performances will be prerecorded, and free (and virtual) this year!
 My 10-minute set includes funny songs (naturally) and a message of hope to ring in the new year. https://firstnightwinchester.com

 Nov.
 14, 2020

 No more cover tunes on livestreams!
 Online platforms such as YouTube and Facebook (and soon, Zoom as well) are cracking down on anyone playing songs they don't own the copyright for.
-Because the online concerts are being monitored by bots, this also excludes doing parodies.
-Hopefully there will eventually be a way for us performers to buy a license for cover tunes, rather than just not being allowed to play them at all.
+Because the online concerts are being monitored by bots, this *also excludes doing parodies of any songs written before 1925.* Hopefully there will eventually be a way for us performers to buy a license to play cover tunes, rather than just not being allowed to play them at all.

-Going forward, I will be doing only original songs and songs in the public domain (which basically means songs written 1924 or earlier).
+Going forward, I will be doing only original songs and songs in the public domain (which basically means songs written 1925 or earlier).
 Time to break out my Mel Bay songbooks!
-She'll Be comin' 'round the mountain when she comes...
+She'll be comin' 'round the mountain when she comes...

 Delighted and excited to be a part of Renal Support Network's Hope Week, a free virtual conference for kidney patients and their caregivers.
 5 days of informative and inspirational presentations by patients and health care professionals.
 This is the first year they've gone virtual (for obvious reasons), and it's free!
 I'll be presenting Tuesday 11/10 and Friday 11/13.
 RSN also offers free monthly support groups and free online exercise classes for kidney patients.
 RSNHope.org .